 The city of 4.5 million is a distribution hub for produce grown throughout the country for domestic consumption.
 The main market, open 6am to 9am daily, is along VIP Road (the locals’ name for Fatehabad Road, because it’s lined with the five-star hotels that VIPs occupy.)

 In Agra itself, the primary winter crops are mustard for cooking oil and potatoes.
-There’s also the very popular guava, served raw in India and sprinkled with masala to bring out the flavor.
-Fields of tomato, chilis, onions and green peppers can also be seen.
+Look out for the very popular guava plant, a fruit served raw in India and sprinkled with masala to bring out the flavor.
+Watch out for fields of tomato, chilis, onions and green peppers.
 During monsoon (June through August) when the rain comes — which it hasn’t the past few years due to climate change — the crop rotates to rice.

-Nidhi Kapur of Global Sojourns, a luxury travel specialist based in New Delhi, had insisted on booking a guide for our family -– an excellent suggestion.
-When Sanjay arrived with his piercing green eyes and dapper tweed jacket, we needed convincing that he was a tourist guide and not a local celebrity.
+Nidhi Kapur of Energizing Journeys, our luxury travel advisor and India specialist based in New Delhi, had insisted on booking a guide for our family -– an excellent suggestion.
+When our guide Sanjay arrived with his piercing green eyes and dapper tweed jacket, we needed convincing that he was a tourist guide and not a local celebrity.
 We began Sanjay’s walking tour at 8:30 a.m.

 Vegetables as Heritage Craft in U.P.

 Each vendor is seated on a tarp or under one, on a plot they own and would one day leave to their children and children’s children.
-Transient middlemen would crouch down between them over piles of blood red carrots, glittering bunches of coriander, and gnarled ginger root.
+Transient middlemen would crouch down between them over piles of blood red carrots, glittering bunches of coriander or gnarled ginger root.